Toemmsche/cpeediff/README.md

 ```
 ## References

-Made with the help of the following npm modules (all licensed under the MIT license):
+Made with the help of the following npm modules (all licensed under MIT):

 - [yargs](https://www.npmjs.com/package/yargs) to parse command line arguments.
 - [xmldom](https://www.npmjs.com/package/@xmldom/xmldom) for access to XML DOM functions and XML (de-)serialization.